lukefairbank/iBrew/source/distro/README.md_parts/README_part1.md

 iKettle, [iKettle 2.0](http://smarter.am/ikettle) and [Smarter Coffee](http://smarter.am/coffee) Interface

+> “The only way to get any smarter is to play a smarter opponent.”

+Comming soon the iKettle emulator and the iKettle 2.0 emulator!

 ## Needed remote access to iKettle 1, to test new code!

 To test and finish: